luslab/oz-bulk-rnaseq/H. Differential Expression.md

 page 60 for R code

 ![enter image description here](http://bioinfo.cipf.es/babelomicstutorial/_media/images:differential_expression_example:heatmap.png)

+### Dendogram
 Genes are sorted by adjusted p-value.
 Colours represent read counts.
-Output = dendogram:
 - clustures obtained by cutting dendoram at a level where the jump between two nodes is large
 - connected components form individual clusters
 - clustering algorithms differ and there is no concensus on which is optimal in R use `cor( )` `as.dist( )` and `hclust( )` to generate a dendogram